BSDExabio/OpenMDlr-amber/README.md

 **Viewing Trajectory:**

-The relevant files for viewing trajectory in VMD are "prmtop" (file type: AMBER7 Param) and "siman1.nc", "siman2.nc", etc (let VMD determine the file type automatically), up to the number of cycles of simulated annealing.
+The relevant files for viewing trajectory in VMD are "prmtop" (file type: AMBER7 Param) and "siman1.nc", "siman2.nc", etc, up to the number of cycles of simulated annealing (let VMD determine the file type automatically).

 **Use:**